Boson Stars Hosting Black Holes: Gravitational Wave Probes

-The DF force experienced by the secondary black hole inside a DM environment is often estimated using Chandrasekhar's formula~\cite{Chandrasekhar:1943ys}:
+The DF force experienced by the secondary black hole inside a DM environment is often estimated using Chandrasekhar's formula~\cite{Chandrasekhar:1943ys},

 where $\ln \Lambda = \ln \sqrt{M_1/M_2}$ is the widely used approximation in the literature~\cite{2008gady.book.....B, 2010gfe..book.....M,Kavanagh:2020cfn} for the Coulomb logarithm.
 However, for ULDM, the quantum pressure can affect the accumulation of DM particles in the wake behind the smaller BH~\cite{Lancaster:2019mde}.
-To account for this effect, we adopt the following formula:
+To account for this effect, we adopt the following formula:\footnote{Although the boson star environment is an ULDM background with self-interactions, we neglect these in the computation of the dynamical friction, effectively treating the background as ``fuzzy DM''.
+For the parameter space we naturally arrive in, as discussed at the end of this section, this is a reasonable approximation as the quantum pressure dominates over the pressure exerted by the self-interactions. }

 where $C_{\rm rel}$ is a function of $\Lambda$ and the ``quantum Mach number'' $\mathcal{M}_Q$ , which is defined as

 i.e., the ratio between the velocity of the secondary black hole and $v_Q \equiv GMm$.
 In the limit $\mathcal{M}_Q \to 0$, which occurs for larger DM masses, $C_{\rm rel}$ approaches $\ln\Lambda$, therefore recovering the result \eqref{eq:chandra_DF}.
 However, in the cases of interest in our analysis, we have $\mathcal{M}_Q \gg 1$, for which $C_{\rm rel}$ is given by~\cite{Lancaster:2019mde}